julietmg/family_ships/README.md

 mysql> select * from user; -- Look at what users are registered on the platform mysql> select * from family_parent; -- Look at family parent relationships
 ```

+### Tests

+There are separate tests for the backend and the frontend of the appliction.

+#### Frontend tests

+Frontend tests are living under [./src/main/resources/static/tree/*_test.ts](./src/main/resources/static/tree/).
+Those can be turned on by modifying [./src/main/resources/static/tree/con](./src/main/resources/static/tree/config.ts) the file, turning the `test` value to `true`.
+The tests will then run, whenever the javascript runs.

+Those tests do not require connection to the backend service.
+All of them fake the connection.

+#### Backend tests

+Those live under [./src/test/java/com/familyships/FamilyShips/*Test.java](./src/test/java/com/familyships/FamilyShips/).
+Those are JUnit tests.